-61. If your religious rights are being violated, instead of bringing a Section 1983 claim, you may want to sue under the Religious Freedom Restoration Act.
-42 U.S.C. § 2000bb·1 (2018).
+&lt;sup>63 If your religious rights are being violated, instead of bringing a § 1983 claim, you may want to sue under the Religious Freedom Restoration Act ("RFRA").
+42 U.S.C. § 2000bb·1.
 You may not bring a lawsuit against state governments or officials under RFRA.
 You can only sue federal officials and agencies.
 See City of Boerne v.
 Flores, 521 U.S. 507, 534-536, 117 S. Ct.
 2157, 2171-2172, 138 L. Ed.
 2d 624, 648-649 (1997) (holding RFRA's application to state governments and state officials unconstitutional); see also O'Bryan v.
 Bureau of Prisons, 349 F.3d 399, 401 (7th Cir.
 2003) (finding that RFRA could constitutionally be applied to federal officers and agencies).
-Also, if the agency that operates your prison receives federal funding you can sue under another law called the Religious Land Use and Institutionalized Persons Act ("RLUIPA").
-42 U.S.C. § 2000cc-1 (2018).
-Prisons also have a harder time defending these suits.
+Also, if the agency that operates your prison receives federal funding, you can sue under another law called the Religious Land Use and Institutionalized Persons Act ("RLUIPA").
+42 U.S.C. § 2000cc·1.
+Prisons have a harder time defending these suits.
 See Warsoldier v.
 Woodford, 418 F.3d 989, 998 (9th Cir.
-2005) (noting that RLUIPA was designed to enhance protection of incarcerated people's religious freedom by replacing the Turner "legitimate public interest" test with a "compelling interest" test).
+2005) (noting that RLUIPA was designed to enhance protection of incarcerated people's religious freedom by replacing the Turner "legitimate penological interest" test with a "compelling interest" test).

-^{62.} See, e.g., Hurley v.
+&lt;sup>64 See, e.g., Hurley v.
 Ward, 584 F.2d 609, 611 (2d Cir.
 1978) (holding that invasive anal and genital searches of an incarcerated person, without probable cause, outweighed the prison's security justifications).

-^{63.} Note that in most cases, this does not apply to cell searches.
+Note that, in most cases, this does not apply to cell searches.
 See Hudson v.
 Palmer, 468 U.S. 517, 526, 104 S. Ct.
 3194, 3200, 82 L. Ed.
 2d 393, 402-403 (1984) (holding that the 4th Amendment prohibition against unreasonable searches does not apply to prison cells because "[t]he recognition of privacy rights for incarcerated people in their individual cells simply cannot be reconciled with the concept of incarceration and the needs and objectives of penal institutions"); Willis v.
 Artuz, 301 F.3d 65, 68-69 (2d Cir.
 2002) (holding that incarcerated people are not protected from cell searches initiated by prosecutors or police even when such searches are not related to prison security).

-Types of Constitutional Rights Source of Constitutional Rights 60 $J\!L\!M\!$ Chapter Due Process in disciplinary hearings 64 Due Process Clause of the Fifth & Fourteenth Amendments 65 Chapter 18: "Your Rights at Prison Disciplinary Proceedings" Discrimination on the basis of race, ethnicity, etc. Equal Protection Clause of the Fourteenth Amendment Chapter 16 (This Chapter) Discrimination on the basis of gender Equal Protection Clause of the Fourteenth Amendment Chapter 16 (This Chapter) Rights of persons with mental illness Eighth & Fourteenth Amendments Chapter 29, "Special Issues for Incarcerated people with Mental Illness" Discrimination on the basis of disability Equal Protection Clause of the Fourteenth Amendment Chapter 28, "Rights of Incarcerated people with Disabilities" Discrimination on the basis of sexual orientation or gender identity Equal Protection Clause of the Fourteenth Amendment Chapter 30: "Special Information for Lesbian, Gay, Bisexual, and Transgender Incarcerated people" Access to courts-law libraries or legal assistance First, Sixth, & Fourteenth Amendments Chapter 3: "Your Right to Learn the Law and Go to Court"
+Types of Constitutional Rights Source JLM Chapter Due process in disciplinary hearings Due Process Clause of the Fifth & Fourteenth Amendments Chapter 18: "Your Rights at Prison Disciplinary Proceedings" Discrimination on the basis of race, ethnicity, etc. Equal Protection Clause of the Fourteenth Amendment Chapter 16 (this Chapter) Discrimination on the basis of gender Equal Protection Clause of the Fourteenth Amendment Chapter 16 (this Chapter) Rights of persons with mental illness Eighth & Fourteenth Amendments Chapter 29, "Special Issues for Incarcerated People with Mental Illness" Discrimination on the basis of disability Equal Protection Clause of the Fourteenth Amendment Chapter 28, "Rights of Incarcerated People with Disabilities" Discrimination on the basis of sexual orientation or gender identity Equal Protection Clause of the Fourteenth Amendment Chapter 30: "Special Information for Lesbian, Gay, Bisexual, Transgender, and/or Queer Incarcerated People" Access to courts-law libraries or legal assistance First, Sixth, & Fourteenth Amendments Chapter 3: "Your Right to Learn the Law and Go to Court"

-Since Eighth Amendment claims are some of the most common Section 1983 claims (as well as Bivens Actions) brought by people incarcerated in federal prisons, Part B(2)(b) of this Chapter goes into those claims in more detail.
-Additionally, B(2)(c) of this Chapter addresses discrimination claims on the basis of race, ethnicity, and gender.
-Sometimes these rights relate to one another, so make sure you read any other relevant JLM chapters.
+Since Eighth Amendment claims are some of the most common Section 1983 claims (as well as Bivens Actions) brought by people incarcerated in federal prisons, Subsection B(2)(b) of this Chapter ("Eighth Amendment Claims") goes into those claims in more detail.
+Additionally, Subsection B(2)(c) of this Chapter ("Fourteenth Amendment Claims") addresses discrimination claims on the basis of